Tris(trimethylsilyl)silane

 Tris(trimethylsilyl)silane is the organosilicon compound with the formula (Me3Si)3SiH (where Me = CH3).
 It is a colorless liquid that is classified as a hydrosilane since it contains an Si-H bond.
 The compound is notable as having a weak Si-H bond, with a bond dissociation energy estimated at 84 kcal/mol.
 For comparison, the Si-H bond in trimethylsilane is 94 kcal/mol.
 With such a weak bond, the compound is used as a reagent to deliver hydrogen atoms.
 The compound has been described as an environmentally benign analogue of tributyltin hydride.

+Reactions

 The compound can be prepared by protonation of tris(trimethylsilyl)silyl lithium, which is derived from tetrakis(trimethylsilyl)silane: